In your community

 - buy large amounts of fuel and pay in cash

-If it’s an emergency
+If you need to report an emergency

 Call 111 and ask for Police when: